 Hayley Atwell appears in Ant-Man, during a flashback scene of Hank Pym quitting from S.H.I.E.L.D. in 1989.

-In the newest Captain America film, Peggy Carter is revealed to have died of old age.
+In the third Captain America film, Peggy Carter is revealed to have died of old age.
 Steve Rogers (Captain America) attends her funeral and is one the casket bearers.
 Her photo is seen on the funeral.
 On her funeral, Steve Rogers gets inspired by her legacy to choose not to register.